jeffh/Seafood/README.rst

 - Customizable configurations for different groups of systems (ie - raspberrypis are on a separate network to other systems)

-As well as a reference for some moderate tasks:
+As well as a reference for some moderately difficult tasks:

 - How to use pillars
 - How to write your own modules